Watertown wallops York 19-3 — Ten-run seventh breaks open for Friendship

 Ten-run seventh breaks game open for Friendship

-CLARKSVILLE — Friendship Christian scored 10 times in the top of the seventh inning to turn a tie game into a 10-3 trouncing of host Clarksville Academy on Tuesday.
+CLARKSVILLE — Friendship Christian scored 10 times in the top of the seventh inning to turn a tie game into a 10-3 elimination of host Clarksville Academy on Tuesday in the Division II District 4-A tournament.

 Sydney McCormick homered and drove in three runs while Hannah Alexander and Joy Osipchuk each had two RBI.
 McCormick collected three hits and Brooke Jones two as Friendship finished with nine and took advantage of six CA errors.